 Esarco 8×8

-With 8×8 drive, offroad performance was reportedly brilliant, with the chassis able to maintain high levels of stability whilst retaining traction.
+With 8×8 drive, off-road performance was reportedly excellent, with the chassis able to maintain high levels of stability whilst retaining traction.
 Unloaded ground pressure was 4.4 psi and loaded, 7.8 psi.
-With a crew cab, the payload was 2.5 tonnes and it could tow loads up to 4 tonnes.
-The petrol engine was a 3.5l V8 unit from Rover and an option for a Perkins Phaser diesel engine came later.
+With a crew cab, the payload was 2.5 tonnes, and it could tow loads up to 4 tonnes.

 The first iteration of the 8×8 was 4.5m long, 2m wide and 1.33m high, with the cab erected, 2.6m high.
-The cargo load bed was 3m long and 1.9m wide, enough to carry 2 standard NATO pallets.

 Eight could be carried inside a C130, it could be airdropped and a Chinook could sling load two.

-A 105mm Light Gun limber variant could tow the gun and carry two pallets of ammunition, together with a crew of three.
+A 105 mm Light Gun limber variant could tow the gun and carry two pallets of ammunition, together with a crew of three.

 Additional vehicles could carry more ammunition.

-A fire protection variant of the 8×8 was proposed, fitted with a 1,000 litre pre-mix foam container, pumping and rescue equipment.
-A 25m 50mm diameter hose and various nozzles completed the fit.
-The system was capable of discharging at a rate of 500 litres per minute with a throw distance of 25m.
+A 25m 50 mm diameter hose and various nozzles completed the fit.
+The system was capable of discharging at 500 litres per minute with a throw distance of 25m.

 A more mature and slightly wider variant was trialled as a towed Rapier Field Standard B system.